One Step at a Time

 2015 - The Strengthening and Structuring Process - (Malaysia Focus)

 SASTRA has evolved into SASTRA HUB, a dynamic platform dedicated to education and other cause-driven projects.
-By actively researching and engaging like-minded organizations focused on learning and development, SASTRA is forging strong partnerships to amplify its impact.
+By actively researching and engaging with like-minded organizations focused on learning and development, SASTRA is forging strong partnerships to amplify its impact.
 Over the past year, SASTRA Education Development has achieved remarkable growth, overcoming challenges while staying committed to empowering rural and underprivileged children through career development programs in Malaysia.
 In 2015, its Human and Career Development Modules were further strengthened with insights from both internal and external teams.

 With the support of stakeholders, SASTRA has reached 2,000 schoolchildren in fragile environments—an increase of over 75% since 2014.
 Recognizing the need for even greater impact, SASTRA is expanding through SMART partnerships, working with stakeholders to establish Human and Career Development Centers, Bright Champ Fellowship Programs, and other initiatives.
 In May 2015, the SASTRA Strategic Plan (2015–2018) was introduced, outlining clear targets, strategies, and milestones to enhance program quality and ensure financial sustainability through services and products.
-With a strong focus on employing graduates and placing them in schools, SASTRA continues to prioritize children's education and humanitarian needs, aiming to reach over 70,000 Malaysian schoolchildren by 2030.
+With a strong focus on employing graduates and placing them in schools, SASTRA continues to prioritize children's education and humanitarian needs, aiming to reach over 70,000 Malaysian schoolchildren by 2035.

 Since its incorporation on May 12, 2014, SASTRA has focused on Malaysia, ensuring its teams directly impact children through education while generating sustainable revenue.
 As a social enterprise, it remains committed to impact first, revenue second, ensuring that funds are strategically reinvested into its educational initiatives.
 SASTRA seeks graduates eager to make a meaningful impact in schools before transitioning to other roles within the organization.
 However, research has revealed that many graduates prefer corporate environments, indicating a skills gap between university education and real-world employment opportunities.
 This insight reinforces SASTRA’s mission to identify and empower genuine changemakers willing to work in HCDC centers and rural provinces, ensuring education remains at the forefront of transformation.